 In his 2011 catalogue essay, Kate Beck, the Potential of Line, Piet Augustijn, Curator Emeritus of Contemporary Art at the Gorcums Museum in The Nederlands, writes "… [her paintings] appear as poetic impressions of colored perception, interpretations of a personal experience of nature created from within and resulting in oases of inner calm and contemplation, but also of mystery, reminiscent of the pigment sculptures by Anish Kapoor, subtle poetic works with strength, fragility and infinite depth of light... ".

-Primary influences include early Renaissance painters Jan van Eyck and Rembrandt van Rijn, abstract expressionist and color field painter Helen Frankenthaler, and contemporary artists Gerhard Richter, Brice Marden, and Katharina Grosse among many others.
+Primary influences include early Renaissance painters Jan van Eyck and Rembrandt van Rijn, abstract expressionist and color field painter Helen Frankenthaler, and contemporary artists including Gerhard Richter and Brice Marden among many others.

 Beck has been a student of the University of Maine, Bennington College, Goddard College and Maine College of Art.
-She has exhibited and lectured widely, including: Portland Museum of Art, Maine; New Mexico Museum of Contemporary Art, New Mexico; University of Western Bohemia, Czech Republic; Gorcums Museum, Nederlands; PIT Project Space, Nederlands; ParisCONCRET Projects, France; Brito.Rodriguez Arquitectura, Portugal; Stiftung Konzeptuelle Kunst, Germany; and BAU Institute, Italy.
-She is collected within the United States and Europe, and recently acquisitioned by the Foundation of Conceptual Art Museum, in Soest, Germany.
+She has exhibited and lectured within the United States and Europe, including: Portland Museum of Art, Maine; New Mexico Museum of Contemporary Art, New Mexico; University of Western Bohemia, Czech Republic; Gorcums Museum, Nederlands; PIT Project Space, Nederlands; ParisCONCRET Projects, Paris, France; Brito.Rodriguez Arquitectura, Lisboa, Portugal; Stiftung Konzeptuelle Kunst, Soest, Germany; and BAU Institute, Cassis, France and Otranto, Italy.
+She is a collected artist within the United States and Europe, most recently acquisitioned by Stiftung Konzeptuelle Kunst, Soest, Germany.